Narsimhulapet

-Narsimhulapet is a village and Mandal headquarter in Mahabubabad district (also called as Manukota) of the state of Telangana, India.
-Narsimhulapet is named after a famous temple of Sri Lakshmi Narasimha Swamy built during the Kakatiya dynasty.
+Narsimhulapet is a village and Mandal headquarter in Mahabubabad district (also called Manukota) of the state of Telangana, India.
+Narsimhulapet is named after a temple of Lakshmi Narasimha Swamy built during the Kakatiya dynasty.
 Narsimhulapet is part of Dornakal constituency in Telangana Legislative Assembly.

 Geography

 Narsimhulapet is located 5 kilometers from the Warangal Khammam highway.
 28 Kilometers away from Mahabubabad and 25 Kilometers away from Thorrur.
+Best Place To Visit Venkateshwara Swamy Temple in This Village.